Al-Nahian/StoreEase/readme.md

 # StoreEase

 A PHP based webside to create a *distribution* webapp to make distributing more easier than before.
 Through this app, a *Distributor* can control his DSR (Distribution Sales Representatives) employees through this app.
-The user can also change his employees info, add employees, change inventory items.
+The user can also change his employees info, add employees and add inventory items too.

 ## Dependencies